Ang3lFir3/Chewie/readme.md

  Chewie uses a file named .Nugetfile to find all the nugets and you want installed along with how and from where you would like to install them.
 Chewie is delivered as a set of powershell scripts and a powershell module.

 ## Getting started
-[Getting Started Video](http://vimeo.com/19931794) from my friend and Co-Worker [Bobby Johnson](https://github.com/Notmyself) he also gets credit for the name.
+[Getting Started Video](http://vimeo.com/19931794) (some function names may have changed) from my friend and Co-Worker [Bobby Johnson](https://github.com/Notmyself) he also gets credit for the name.
 you can either grab the files from here or use nuget (Install-Package Chewie) to get them.
 The package name is Chewie (amazing I know!).
 There are two ways to invoke Chewie.
 If you are in the PowerShell Console or ISE, Chewie makes the assumption that you have nuget.exe located somewhere in your path.
 This means that you will need to download it from [here](http://ci.nuget.org:8080/guestAuth/repository/download/bt4/.lastSuccessful/Console/NuGet.exe).
 If you are in the Package Manager Console in Visual Studio 2010, Chewie will load itself every time you load a solution in which you installed Chewie and will use the built-in package manager commands.